NSW South Coast beach and bushland — pet-friendly travelling territory

 Do NSW national park campgrounds allow dogs?

-No. NSW National Parks and Wildlife Service prohibits dogs in almost all national-park campgrounds, day-use areas, and walking tracks.
-The dog-friendly caravan park inventory in NSW is held by private operators — coastal, river, and regional holiday parks rather than NPWS sites.
+No. NSW National Parks and Wildlife Service keeps dogs out of almost all national-park campgrounds, day-use areas, and walking tracks.
+The dog-friendly parks in NSW are the private ones — coastal, river, and regional holiday parks rather than NPWS sites.

 How does Total Parks make sure my dog is actually welcome at the park I book?